apurvwagh/DevOps-interview-questions-/AWS-Senerio-set1.md

 “I would immediately check the subnet’s NACL and route table.
 Security Groups are stateful, but NACLs are stateless and can silently drop traffic even when Security Groups are configured correctly.”

+another way of answer

+If a production issue occurs at 2 AM, my first priority is to restore service as quickly as possible while minimizing customer impact.
+I follow a structured incident response process instead of making assumptions.
+I first assess the impact using CloudWatch, Prometheus, Grafana, and Alertmanager to understand what has failed and how many users are affected.”

+“Next, I check whether there was any recent deployment, infrastructure change, or configuration update.
+If the issue started immediately after a deployment, I immediately roll back using Argo CD or Kubernetes rollout undo to restore service.”

+“If there was no recent deployment, I troubleshoot layer by layer.
+I first verify the infrastructure, such as Route 53, ALB, EC2 instances, and EKS cluster health.
+Then I check Kubernetes components like nodes, pods, services, ingress, events, and application logs.
+If Kubernetes is healthy, I investigate backend services such as RDS, Redis, Kafka, or external APIs, while correlating logs and metrics to identify the bottleneck.”

+“Once the issue is resolved, I validate the application using smoke tests and monitoring dashboards.
+Finally, I perform a blameless RCA, document the timeline, identify the root cause, implement preventive measures, and update monitoring or automation to reduce the chance of recurrence.”

 ====================================

 AWS Networking & RDS - Senior DevOps Interview Questions